-First, the intrinsic structures of railroad and telecommunications networks are fundamentally alike.
+fundamentally alike.
 Each network has local access (branch rail lines, local phone loops); switching (rail classification and switching yards, central offices) and long distance (trunk rail lines, inter-exchange phone service).
-To a greater or lesser degree, these networks are locationally specific, i.e., service in one market (origin-destination pair) is a poor or nonsubstitute for service in another.
+To a greater or lesser degree, these networks are locationally specific, i.e., service in one market (origindestination pair) is a poor or non-substitute for service in another.
 Hence, network structure, scope and configuration are critical determinants of competitive position.
 Under regulation, though, route structures reflected political, rather than economic, considerations.

-Second, their cost structures are characterized by a high ratio of fixed to total costs.
+A corollary to their network structures is the high ratio of fixed to total costs.
 Stated differently, the marginal costs of providing an additional unit of service (another passenger, another ton of freight, another phone call) is very low, compared with the average cost of installing and maintaining the capacity to provide an additional unit of service.
 These fundamental cost relationships have profound implications for competitive pricing.

 Third is the historical similarity in regulation of these industries.
-Although railroads were not rate-of-return regulated, rate-setting in both industries did promote a "cost-plus" mentality.
+Although railroads were not rate-of-return regulated, rate-setting in both industries did promote a "costplus" mentality.
 Moreover, regulation had the effect of promoting excessive service quality, if for quite different reasons.
 In both industries, regulators enforced a "universal service" or "common carrier requirement," financed out of general rate levels when individual users (especially in high cost areas) could not pay the full cost of service.